wefixte/holbertonschool-simple_shell/README.md

 $
 ```

-And also in non-interactive mode (commands can be put into a file and the file can be executed directly):
+And also in non-interactive mode :

 ```
 $ echo "/bin/ls" | ./hsh